Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Introduction

-The ISW effect measures the rate of growth of gravitational potentials relative to universes with matter up to the critical density by frequency shifts in the photon distribution.
-It is measured in cross-correlation with a tracer of the LSS such as a galaxy catalogue or a reconstructed weak gravitational lensing map in order to distinguish it from primary CMB anisotropies, because gravitational interaction conserves the Planckian shape of the photon spectrum.
+The ISW effect measures the rate of growth of gravitational potentials relative to universes with a critical density of matter through frequency shifts in the photon distribution.
+It is measured by cross-correlating with a tracer of the LSS, such as a galaxy catalogue or a reconstructed weak gravitational lensing map, in order to distinguish it from primary CMB anisotropies; this is because gravitational interaction conserves the Planckian shape of the photon spectrum.
 The ISW effect is generated at late times when the growth of structure is influenced by a cosmological constant, dark energy \citep{Crittenden1996}, modified gravity \citep{Hu2002a}, or spatial curvature \citep{Kamionkowski1996}.

-The most direct way for detecting the ISW effect is the determination of the cross-correlation or the cross-angular power spectrum between the CMB temperature and the density of tracer objects such as galaxies.
-In this way, the first detection was reported by \cite{Boughn2004} which was subsequently refined by many groups on the basis of \WMAP\ data, yielding values for the detection significance in excess of $4\sigma$ \citep[e.g.,][]{Fosalba2003, Nolta2004, Corasaniti2005, Padmanabhan2005, Vielva2006, Giannantonio2006b, Cabre2007, Rassat2007, McEwen2007, Giannantonio2012}.
-Corresponding constraints on cosmological parameters were derived for standard cosmologies with a cosmological constant and for dark energy cosmologies \citep[e.g.,][]{Pietrobon2006a, McEwen2007, Vielva2006, Giannantonio2008a, Ho2008, Xia2009b} and on the other hand for models with modified gravity \citep[e.g.,][]{Zhao2010}.
-A Bayesian ISW detection method, which estimates the ISW amplitude conditionally to the observed LSS, can be expected to provide 10\% better signal-to-noise ratio compared to a direct CMB-LSS cross-correlation study~\citep{Frommert2008}, as used traditionally and in this article for its lower computational complexity.
+The most direct way of detecting the ISW effect is the determination of the cross-correlation or the cross-angular power spectrum between the CMB temperature and the density of tracer objects such as galaxies.
+In this way, the first detection was reported by \cite{Boughn2004} which was subsequently refined by many groups on the basis of \wmap\ data, yielding values for the detection significance in excess of $4\,\sigma$ \citep[e.g.,][]{Fosalba2003, Nolta2004, Corasaniti2005, Padmanabhan2005, Vielva2006, Giannantonio2006b, Cabre2007, Rassat2007, McEwen2007, Giannantonio2012}.
+Corresponding constraints on cosmological parameters were derived for standard models with a cosmological constant and for dark energy models \citep[e.g.,][]{Pietrobon2006a, McEwen2007, Vielva2006, Giannantonio2008a, Ho2008, Xia2009b}, as well as for models with modified gravity \citep[e.g.,][]{Zhao2010}.
+A Bayesian ISW detection method, which estimates the ISW amplitude conditionally to the observed LSS, can be expected to provide 10\,\% better signal-to-noise ratio compared to a direct CMB-LSS cross-correlation study~\citep{Frommert2008}, as used traditionally and in this psper beacuse of its lower computational complexity.